 After several minutes of driving south, our bus taking a left turn and goes uphill before we finally arrive in a huge dam.
 If I’m not mistaken there was one tour guide who explained several things about the dam, mainly about its purpose to provide water supply for Perth metropolitan area and surrounding areas.

 We didn’t stay very long at the dam.
 We later went to Serpentine falls, which is located a few kilometers from the dam.
 Compared to the dam, the waterfalls is a much more scenic and exciting destination to visit.
 In here we can see beautiful scenery of the waterfalls as well as the forest surrounding the area.
 In summer it is a popular tourist destination where visitors can swim on its small lake.
 But since it was in the middle of winter (despite of the sunshine) we didn’t bother to take off our clothes and swam on its frozen water!

 From the waterfalls, we head to the nearby park where we had barbeque party (locally known as “Barbie”).

 It was the first time that I had a barbeque party.
-And amazingly the park management did provide several fixed stoves in the park where visitors can ignite them for fee (you can insert the coin into the stove, and then press the button to ignite it).
+And amazingly the park management did provide several fixed stoves in the park where visitors can ignite them for fee (you must insert a $2 coin into the hole in the stove starter button before igniting them).

 My classmates cooking some Japanese and Korean barbecue menu.